bluesea0125/Plans-A-Project/Plot.md

     JSK.dst

 ### Objective
-    To unveil new era of surveillance system using Artificial Intelligence like skynet
+    To unveil new era of surveillance system using Computer Vision Techs
 ### Goal
     To develop an advanced surveillance system based on existing camera system (Do not change system.
 To level up few cameras is possible)